csfeeser/Python/challenges/ansible vs python.md

     `student@bchd:~$` `sudo apt install sl`

-0. Use that command again to confirm that the `sl` application is installed on `bchd`.
+0. Use that command again to confirm that the `sl` application is now installed on `bchd`.

     `student@bchd:~$` `test -f /usr/games/sl && echo "FILE exists" || echo "File does not exist"`